grafana/grafana/docs/sources/alerting/fundamentals/alert-rules/annotation-label.md

 - Labels that are automatically added by Grafana (i.e. alertname and grafana_folder).
 These are Grafana reserved labels.

 - Labels that you define yourself to help filter data in your alert rules.
-And, you can also template them.
-For example in your alert, you could add a label that uses templating to create more dynamic and customizable alerting.
+You can also template labels.
+For example in your alert rule, you could add a label that uses templating to create more dynamic and customizable alerting.
 E.g. `environment` `=` `{{ your text/template }}`.

 {{<admonition type="note">}}
 Ensure the label set for an alert does not have two or more labels with the same name.
 If a label has the same name as a label from the datasource then it will replace that label.
 However, should a label have the same name as a reserved label then the label will be omitted from the alert.